DomiR/rxjs-commented-operators/Introduction.md

 				() => observer.complete()
 			);

-			// return the source subscription or like in this case return a new subscription, which handler gets
+			// return the source subscription or, like in this case, return a new subscription, whose handler gets
-			// called, as soon as one unsubscribes from this observable
+			// called as soon as someone unsubscribes from this observable
 			//
-			// NOTE: this will also be called, when you call .error() or .complete()
+			// NOTE: this will also be called when you call .error() or .complete(),
 			// but not if you throw an error in your next handler return new Subscription(() => {
 				// in which we unsubscribe from our source